Ficool

 Logun's smile didn't fade, but a flicker of something more serious crossed his eyes.
 He leaned back again, swirling the wine in his glass.

-"Ah, the 'things that shouldn't be'.
-Good question."
-He took a thoughtful sip.
-"They come in all shapes but usually are pawns from the Titan Colony, Relik.
+"Ah!
+Good question," he took a thoughtful sip, "they come in all shapes but usually are pawns from the Titan Colony, Relik.
 Sometimes they're people bred to spread misinformation or giants sent from the south to insight choas through destruction.
 Sometimes they're… influences.
 Things that twist people, or places.
 Things that want to unravel the order the Astras put in place.
 Being a guardian gives you the jurisdiction of the judge, jury and executioner."

 He paused, his gaze distant for a moment.